Instant Pot sloppy joes are easy protein packed meals even your kids will love. If you’re looking for pressure cooker ground beef recipes, this is #1.

 How do you thicken sloppy joes?

+You always want it nice and thick with the sauce.
 I didn’t find a need to do anything extra for this one but if you wanted a different texture you could add more tomato paste and a bit less sauce.

 This is how I start cooking almost all of my Instant Pot ground beef recipes: